– Multi Platform Storyteller, Adventure Aficionado, Lover of The World-

 On paper, Vicky continuously pens her travel experiences, reactions to current affairs and interviews musicians and artists for a number of various online magazines and companies, as well as writing on this website.
-Highlights include; researching and writing a piece on alcoholism for BBC News, writing about her lockdown experiences for The Metro, moving house four times for Refinery29, her opinion on smoking for The Independent, interviewing musician Jorrel on using music as a catharsis after suffering from domestic abuse for Public Pressure and writing a self reflective piece for Thought Catalog.
+Highlights include; researching and writing a piece on alcoholism for BBC News, writing about her lockdown experiences for The Metro, moving house four times for Refinery29, her opinion on smoking for The Independent, and writing a self reflective piece for Thought Catalog.

 Vicky’s diverse skill set highlights her versatility and vast imagination, and her infectious enthusiasm for life and creative energy drives her purpose behind her practice, which she brings to all aspects of her work.

 Throughout all the platforms which Vicky works on, she aims to provide a voice to the voiceless, encouraging and empowering people to speak out on topics she feels passionate about such as; humanitarian values, international news, world affairs, travel, adventure, extreme sports, culture, women’s rights, music, arts and the justice system.

 Having travelled solo since she was 12 and beginning to backpack to far corners of the globe since the age of 18, Vicky is no stranger to adrenaline, adventure and adaptability.
 She believes in living life to the full which constantly challenges her own being and enjoys inspiring others to do the same, because of this, she’s created a trending hashtag: #LetsGoKickAssToday.
 You can find out what is on her bucket list by clicking here.